Rishi-Solanki07/SQL_Data_Extraction_Project/README.md

-# 7 Require info as per the instructions
+# 7 Adventure Works SQL: Extracting 7 Important Insights

 1. **What are the top 10 highest selling products in the database?**
    - Use the `salesorderdetail` table as the base table, with `LineTotal` as Sales.
 Create a Pie chart to depict this information.